Constipation remedy: Sesame seeds

 Fiber acts like a pipe cleaner, scrubbing food and waste particles from your digestive tract and soaking up water.
 It adds bulk to your stool, giving the muscles of your GI tract something to grab on to, so they can keep food moving along.
 Aim for 20 to 35 grams of fiber a day to stay regular.
 Foods particularly high in fiber include bran cereals, beans, lentils, oatmeal, almonds, barley, many vegetables, and fresh and dried fruits.
 If you're constipated and taking in additional fiber, be sure to drink more water than usual to keep your stool soft and easy to pass.
+Try these ways to get more fiber into your diet without even trying.

-Mint or ginger tea
+Constipation remedy: Mint or ginger tea

 Content continues below ad

 Olive oil, nuts, and avocados all contain healthy fats, which can help lubricate your intestines and ease constipation.
 A salad with fiber-rich leafy greens and a simple olive oil dressing, a small handful of nuts, or a tablespoon of natural nut butter on fruit or toast are good options.
 Even if you're watching your weight, healthy fats are necessary for basic body functions; they are very satiating to keep you satisfied with less.
+These are other extraordinary benefits of using olive oil.

 Coffee can stimulate your colon and speed up your trip to the bathroom.
 Other hot drinks work too: Herbal tea or a cup of hot water with a little lemon juice (a natural laxative) or honey may stimulate your colon as well.
 Coffee is also a diuretic, however, so make sure to keep drinking water or your constipation could become worse.